Test for non-negligible adverse shifts: Related work

 \section{Related work}

 \textbf{Outlier scores}.
-Density ratios and class probabilities serve as scores in comparing distributions (Menon and Ong \hyperlink{ref-menon2016linking}{2016}).
-These scores, however, do not directly account for the predictive performance.
+Density ratios and class probabilities often serve as scores in comparing distributions \citep{menon2016linking} These scores, however, do not directly account for the predictive performance.
 Prediction intervals and residuals, on the other hand, do.
-Intuitively, both prediction intervals and residuals reflect adverse predictive performance in some regions of the feature space.
-Prediction (confidence) intervals typically widen with increasing dataset shift (Snoek et al. \hyperlink{ref-snoek2019can}{2019}).
-Methods like \texttt{MD3} (Sethi and Kantardzic \hyperlink{ref-sethi2017reliable}{2017}) and \texttt{RUE} (Schulam and Saria \hyperlink{ref-schulam2019can}{2019}) lean on this insight: they essentially track instances in the \emph{uncertain} regions of the predictive model.
-Similarly, out-of-distribution examples often have larger residuals or errors (Hendrycks and Gimpel \hyperlink{ref-hendrycks2016baseline}{2017}).
-This points to a dual approach: the first is based on residual diagnostics (the classical approach) and the second is based on out-of-distribution detection.
-For recent examples of these research areas with a modern machine learning twist, see Janková et al. ( \hyperlink{ref-jankova2020goodness}{2020}) for the former and Morningstar et al. ( \hyperlink{ref-morningstar2021density}{2021}) for the latter.
-Residuals traditionally underpin misspecification tests in regression.
-Other approaches such as trust scores (Jiang et al. \hyperlink{ref-jiang2018trust}{2018}) can also flag unreliable predictions.
-Because all these scores reflect distinct notions of outlyingness, the contrasts are insightful even if admittedly, some are related.\footnote{Aguinis, Gottfredson, and Joo ( \hyperlink{ref-aguinis2013best}{2013}) lists ``14 unique and mutually exclusive outlier definitions'' - see Table 1 therein.} In this respect, \texttt{D-SOS} is in some sense a unifying framework.
-Bring your own outlier scores and \texttt{D-SOS} would morph into the corresponding two-sample test.
+Intuitively, they both reflect poor predictive performance in some regions of the feature space.
+Confidence-based OOD detection leans on this insight and tracks \emph{uncertain} predictions e.g. \citet{snoek2019can, berger2021confidence}.
+This is in contrast to density-based OOD detection e.g. \citet{morningstar2021density}.
+The classical approach, which also accounts for the predictive performance, is based on residual diagnostics and underpin misspecification tests. \citet{jankova2020goodness} is a recent example of this approach with a machine learning twist.
+Other methods such as trust scores can also flag unreliable predictions \citep{jiang2018trust}.
+Because all these scores represent distinct notions of outlyingness, the contrasts are often insightful.
+In this respect, \texttt{D-SOS} is in some sense a unifying framework.
+Bring your own outlier scores and \texttt{D-SOS} would morph into the equivalent two-sample test for no adverse shift.